jseow5177/greenlight/README.md

 ## Introduction
 Greenlist is a JSON API built with Go for retrieving and managing information about movies.

+This project is from the book <a href="https://lets-go-further.alexedwards.net/" target="_blank">Let's Go Further!</a> by Alex Edwards.

 ## Project Structure
 - `bin` - Contain compiled application binaries, ready for deployment to a production server.
 - `cmd/api` - Contain application-specifc code for the Greenlight API application.